CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 ### 2 3 Unauthorized exercise of rights in remote maintenance

 Access, access and access permissions tailored to each task are used to protect information, business processes and IT systems from unauthorized access.
-If such authorizations are granted to unauthorized persons during remote maintenance, or if rights are exercised unauthorized remotely, a large number of threats to the confidentiality and integrity of data and the availability of such data may arise.
+If such authorizations are granted to unauthorized persons during remote maintenance or if rights are exercised unauthorized remotely, a large number of threats to the confidentiality and integrity of data and the availability of such data may arise.
 B. of computing power.
 Possible damage scenarios include, for example, the introduction of malicious software, the manipulation of data and information, and the unauthorized gathering of information.
 Impact can z.
 For example, financial and knowledge losses, physical destruction of physical assets and compromises of IT systems and networks.

 ### 2 4 Unsuitable use of authentication for remote maintenance